A simple algorithm to find the L-curve corner in the regularisation of ill-posed inverse problems: Algorithm

 \section{Algorithm}

-The proposed algorithm~\ref{alg} is written in pseudo-code.
-The algorithm calls two functions.
-The function P = \texttt{l\_curve\_P($\lambda$)} is based on the the specific regularization problem being solved; it is assumed that at each call, given as input the regularization parameter $\lambda$ it solves the system (1) and provides as output the point $P(\lambda)$, that is the coordinates $\xi(\lambda)$ and $\eta(\lambda)$ of the L-curve.
+The algorithm~\ref{alg} is written in pseudo-code.
+Algorithm~\ref{alg} calls two functions.
+Function P = \texttt{l\_curve\_P($\lambda$)} is based on the the specific regularisation problem being solved; it is assumed that at each call, given as input the regularisation parameter $\lambda$ it solves the system (1) and provides as output the point $P(\lambda)$, i.e. the coordinates $\xi(\lambda)$ and $\eta(\lambda)$ of the L-curve.
 The function $C_k = \texttt{menger($P_j$, $P_k$, $P_\ell$)}$ is defined below in Sec.~\ref{sec:curv}.
-The algorithm is iterative and identifies $\lambda_\mathrm{opt}$ with the golden section search, described in Sec.~\ref{sec:gss}.
+The algorithm is iterative and identifies the estimate $\lambda_\mathrm{opt}$, in the following $\lambda_\mathrm{\myname}$, by means of the definition of curvature given in Sec.~\ref{sec:curv} and the golden section search method, described in Sec.~\ref{sec:gss}. ``MC'' stays for ``Menger Curvature''.